 Where ever GFCls are not practical, portable GFCls can provide a safer alternative.
 This device contains the GFCI circuitry in a plastic enclosure with plug blades in the back and receptacle slots in the front.
 It can be plugged into a receptacle; then, the electrical product is plugged into the GFCI.
 Another portable type is an extension cord combined with a GFCI.
 It adds flexibility in using receptacles that are not protected.

-Please keep in mind that the TEST and RESET buttons aren’t always accurate.
-After 10 years, or so, the testing circuitry in your GFCI outlet wears out.
-So the device may operate like it always had but if the sensitive circuitry has worn out, all you’re doing is testing the spring inside the receptacle.
+What you may not know is that the TEST and RESET buttons will wear out after 10 years or so.
+So the device may operate like it always had (the popping and resenting) but if the sensitive circuitry has worn out, all you’re doing is testing the spring inside the receptacle.
 A reliable way to check an older GFCI is to use a circuit tester on the outlet in question.

 Are GFCIs expensive?